-Our Board of Directors held five meetings in 2008.
-All meetings were attended by one hundred percent of the Board.
+Our Board of Directors held five meetings in 2009.
+All meetings were attended by one hundred percent of the Board except for one meeting attended by eighty-eight percent of the Board.
 Board members are encouraged to attend our Annual Meeting of Stockholders and all Board members were in attendance at last year's meeting.